active-interest/seo-ultimate/readme.txt

 	* Easily insert custom HTML into your site's `<head>` tag, footer, or item content.
 	* Use to add Google Analytics, Feedburner FeedFlare, Google AdSense section targeting, and other SEO/SEM-enhancing code snippets.
 	* Code remains even when switching themes.

+* **Rich Snippet Creator** -- NEW in Version 3.0
+	* Easily add rich snippet code to your review posts
+	* Attract more search traffic with eye-catching supplementary SERP data
+	* Can add code to old review posts automatically

 * **Settings Manager**
 	* Export your SEO Ultimate settings to a file and re-import later if desired.